List of mayors of Strathfield

 This is a list of mayors of the Council of the Municipality of Strathfield, a local government area in the Inner West region of Sydney, New South Wales, Australia.
 First incorporated on 2 June 1885 as the "Municipal District of Strathfield" the first council was convened and elected on 19 August 1885, which later changed to the "Municipality of Strathfield" following the passing of the 1906 Local Government Act.
 The council became known as "Strathfield Council" on 1 July 1993 following the enactment of a new Local Government Act, which also stipulated a change of title from "Alderman" to "Councillor".
 Since 1971, the Mayor is elected bi-annually by the Councillors each September.
-The current mayor is Cr John-Paul Baladi (Liberal Party), elected on the 8 October 2024.
+The current mayor is Cr Benjamin Cai (Independent), elected on the 30 September 2025.